RocketRobz/TWLoader/.github/contributing.md

 ## Style

-All code must be clear and enough readable.
+All code must be clear and readable.
 Indentation is a must and code must follow C variable and name convention.